Who can use the Sage Learning Center (SLC)?

 I’ve never been to SLC before.
 What do I do?

 - It’s simple.
-Come to A212L, sign in on the computer (you will need your student I.D. number), and then find the table for the subject you need help with.
+Come to A212L in the library, sign in on the computer (you will need your student I.D. number), and then find the table for the subject you need help with.
 When you're finished, sign out.
 You must sign in and out each time you use SLC, or if you need help in more than one subject.

 - Bring the appropriate materials (such as calculators, books, pencils, paper), assignments that you want help with, and be ready to begin work.
 The tutors will help you work through the assignments.
 They do not teach the material nor do the work for you.